 15. And there were no women found as beautiful as the daughters of Job in all the land, and their father gave them an inheritance among their brothers.

-16. And Job lived after these things one hundred and forty years, and he saw his children and his children’s children, four generations.
+16. And Job lived after these things one hundred and forty years, and he saw of his children and his children’s children, four generations.

 17. And Job died, old and full of days.